bikeshaving/crank/website/documents/guides/04-handling-events.md

 Using custom events and event bubbling allows you to encapsulate state transitions within component hierarchies without the need for complex state management solutions in a way that is DOM-compatible.

 ## Event props vs EventTarget
 The props-based event API and the context-based EventTarget API both have their advantages.
 On the one hand, using event props means you can listen to exactly the element you’d like to listen to.
 On the other hand, using the `addEventListener` method allows you to take full advantage of the EventTarget API, which includes registering passive event listeners, or listeners which are dispatched during the capture phase.
-Additionally, the EventTarget API can be used without referencing or accessing the child elements which a component renders, meaning you can use it to listen to elements nested in other components.

 Crank supports both API styles for convenience and flexibility.

 ## Form Elements

-Because Crank uses explicit state updates, it doesn’t need a concept like “controlled” `value` vs “uncontrolled” `defaultValue` props in React.
-No update means the value is uncontrolled.
+Because Crank uses explicit state updates, it doesn’t require “controlled” or “uncontrolled” form props.
+No render means no update.

 ```jsx live
 import {renderer} from "@b9g/crank/dom";